Overview

 Current research is focusing on disease mechanisms related to infertility/fertility, endometrial dysfunction (endometriosis, preeclampsia), hormone dependent prostate and breast cancer and on obesity associated comorbidities such metabolic syndrome, and NAFLD and NASH.

-Hormone-dependent cancer: Breast and prostate cancer
+Hormone-dependent cancer

 Breast cancer in women and prostate cancer in men are among the most frequent cancer types in western world, still with a high mortality rate.
 Both of these cancers are sex stoid driven: Estrogens play a pivotal role in development of breast cancer, and androgens are the major growth-promoting factor in prostate cancer trough out all the disease stages.